ubc/course-shortcode/README.md

  - `pills={either true or false}` (default false – if true, the data is setup with pills for each level of courses e.g. 100 year level, 200 year level etc).

- - `tabcount={enter number}`(default 4 – if true, the data is truncated  at the level level of courses e.g. 400 year level).
+ - `tabcount={enter number}`Enter "g" for graduate courses only, "n" for undergraduate only.
+Enter "n*" for a particular year.
+E.g. n3 for 300 level courses.

  - `parentslug` (default ” – if entered, any page title (of the form e.g. “ANTH201A” that matches has has a parent equal to the slug will be linked to from the list with a “Details” button

  - `opentab` (**New parameter not in production** – default 1 – has to be between 1 and tabcount – if entered will auto open at that tab/pill.

  - `profileslug` (!New parameter not in production – default ” – if entered and a profile exists on the website, shows a link next to instructors name in the sections listing.

+ - `stickyyear` - if true, then the shortcode will always pull up courses in the current year.

- - `stickywinter` (**New parameter not in production** – default ‘false’ – if true session remains as Winter even if Summer term has begun. set to
+ - `stickywinter` (**New parameter not in production** – default ‘false’ – if true session remains as Winter even if Summer term has begun.
+Set to "W" to display winter courses.
+And "S" to display summer courses.
+Also declare stickyyear as true in this case.
+See examples for more detail.

  - `instructors={either true or false}` (default false - if true and plugin configured (via the settings panel), will list instructors on the main listing page (without users having to click on the "sections" button to see them).